 - a report on enrollment trends.

-Over the next two months we are asking the special planning committee for administrative processes and procedures focus on the following strategic challenge.
+Over the next two months the special planning committee for administrative processes and procedures focused on the following strategic challenge.

 In considering this strategic challenge, we ask that you: